No products in the cart.

 And The Rest

-Now that the battery size and its attendant weight has been dealt with, what about the rest of the comparison?
-Well, as it goes, there’s not a lot else to choose.
+Now that the battery size and its attendant weight have been dealt with, what about the rest of the comparison?
+Well, as it goes, there’s not a lot else to choose from.

 Both have a 2.4″ touchscreen, dual-band Wifi, and 4G speeds.
 The only other material difference is that the Unite Pro can connect up to 15 devices against the 770S’ 10 devices.
 In real-world use, this might not be such a big deal for too many people.
 If you are routinely connecting more than 10 devices to any mobile data connection via a hotspot, you probably really need more than a mobile hotspot of this type can provide.